-Academic disqualification is the status assigned to those students who begin a semester on probation or continuing probation and fail to earn a semester GPA of 3.00, fail to undertake continuous registration or fail to make progress toward a graduate certificate or degree.
+Academic disqualification is the status assigned to those students who begin a semester on probation or continuing probation and fail to earn a minimum semester GPA of 3.00, fail to undertake continuous registration, or fail to make progress toward a graduate certificate or degree.
 Those students’ admission status will be changed to non-degree-seeking.
 Students who have lost graduate certificate- or degree-seeking status may continue to attend UAA as non-degree-seeking students.
 However, those students do not qualify for financial aid and international students will lose their immigration status.
-Students must apply for reinstatement to UAA (see Reinstatement to Graduate Degree-Seeking Status on this page).
+Students must reapply to their UAA graduate program if they wish to return to degree-seeking status.

 Additional Master’s Degrees

-Students who have received a master’s or doctoral degree from a regionally accredited college or university may earn a UAA master’s degree by completing a minimum of 30 credits, of which 21 must be resident credits not used for any other previous degree.
+Students who have received a master’s or doctoral degree from an institutionally accredited college or university may earn a UAA master’s degree by completing a minimum of 30 credits, of which 21 must be resident credits not used for any other previous degree.
 The student must meet all the General University Requirements for Graduate Degrees, school or college requirements, and program requirements.
 Students may apply up to 9 credits required for a particular master’s degree program from a previously earned master’s program.
 These courses should be listed as transfer courses on the student’s graduate studies plan (GSP), even if taken at UAA.
-Transferred credit may not include research, project or thesis credit.
+Transferred credit may not include research, project, or thesis credit.
 All other UAA policies governing master’s degrees are applicable to second master’s degrees.
 If the appropriate credits and other requirements have been earned, two or more degrees may be awarded simultaneously.

 Catalog Year for Graduate Degree Programs

 Each student’s term of admission/catalog year is established when the student is formally admitted into a certificate or degree program.
 A student’s term of admission/catalog year is adjusted if the student formally postpones admission or reapplies after formal admission expires.